StarCynthia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles: A script that display the contents of /etc/passwd and /etc/host 10-no_more_js
 A script that deletes all files withe .js extension
+11-directories: A script that counts all directories except the current working directory